-At minimum, school districts file with their County Superintendent and the State Department of Education a First Interim Financial Report by December 15 covering financial operations from July 1 through October 31 and a Second Interim Financial Report by March 15 covering financial operations from November

-1 through January 31.
+At minimum, school districts file with their County Superintendent and the State Department of Education a First Interim Financial Report by December 15 covering financial operations from July 1 through October 31 and a Second Interim Financial Report by March 15 covering financial operations from November 1 through January 31.
 Section 42131 of the Education Code requires that each interim report be certified by the school board as either (a) "positive," certifying that the district, "based upon current projections, will meet its financial obligations for the current fiscal year and subsequent two fiscal years," (b) "qualified," certifying that the district, "based upon current projections, may not meet its financial obligations for the current fiscal year or two subsequent fiscal years," or (c) "negative," certifying that the district, "based upon current projections, will be unable to meet its financial obligations for the remainder of the fiscal year or the subsequent fiscal year."
 A certification by a school board may be revised by the County Superintendent.
 If either the first or second interim report is not "positive," the County Superintendent may require the district to provide a third Interim Financial Report covering financial operations from February 1 through April 30 by June 1.
 If not required, a third interim report is not prepared.
 Each interim report shows fiscal year to date financial operations and the current budget, with any budget amendments made in light of operations and conditions to that point.
+The District has adopted and filed its Second Interim Report, dated January 31, 2012, and it is anticipated that it will be certified as "positive" by the County Superintendent of Schools.
+"APPENDIX A-DISTRICT FINANCIAL AND OPERATING INFORMATION - Comparative Financial Statements" for the General Fund balances reflected in the District's Second Interim Report.

 Information concerning the District's operations and financials is provided as supplementary information only, and it should not be inferred from its inclusion in this Official Statement that debt service on the Bonds is payable from or in any way secured by the District's general fund.
-Furthermore, the general fund and operating data provided is excerpted from the District's adopted audited financials and the District's 2012-13 Budget, complete copies of which are available on the District's website at www.wccusd.net, under the link "Budget Information."
-See "APPENDIX A-DISTRICT FINANCIAL AND OPERATING INFORMATION - Comparative Financial Statements" for the General Fund balances reflected in the District's audited financials, 2011-12 estimated actuals and 2012-13 Budget.
+Furthermore, the general fund and operating data provided is excerpted from the District's adopted audited financials and interim financial reports, complete copies of which are available on the District's website at www.wccusd.net, under the link "Budget Information."